 Seed law violations may be brought to the attention of the Minnesota Department of Agriculture (MDA) by: mail, e-mail, phone, or in-person with a MDA staff member, or County Agricultural Inspector (CAI).
-The individual making the complaint will be asked to complete and sign a Seed Inspection Request Form.
+The individual making the complaint will be asked to fill out a Seed Inspection Request Form.
 This form is used to officially initiate a complaint based investigation, and case file.
 This form is also available under the: Forms + Resources section, located on the right side of the web page.

 What action does MDA take on the complaint?